Sandvich/mazeSolver/README.txt

   - Arbitrary sized mazes should be handled
   - Valid moves are N, S, E, W (not diagonally)
-  - All org.uk.puppykit.maze.input will be clean, no validation is necessary
+  - All input will be clean, no validation is necessary
   - Any suitable language can be used although one of Java, C#, Python is preferred
   - The maze file format is described below with an example
   - The program should be tested on the sample mazes provided